-For the 174 FADs deployed by the project, in 3 months, the 46,5 % of biodegradable FADs and 82% of non-biodegradable FADs were not available for the vessel that deployed them.
+For the 174 FADs deployed by the project, in 3 months, the 46,5 % of biodegradable FADs and 82% of nonbiodegradable FADs were not available for the vessel that deployed them.
 Western Indian Ocean, is a small fishing ground where FADs change hands very often, as observed in our sample.
 Most of the FADs were stolen and probably re-used by other vessels but we don't have access to this data, that is why deploying a significant number of FADs at sea and the collaboration of the different fleets operating in the area of the experiment is desired, so that enough data is gathered to follow the performance of experimental FADs.

 The fact that there is a limit of active number of FADs at sea in Indian Ocean, made more difficult to deploy FADs following a fixed protocol, as fishers had a given number of active FADs at sea and needed to wait until an own FAD was lost before they were able to activate a new one.
-For large scale deployments of FADs it would be desirable finding a solution for the experimental FADs to be deployed following a protocol, as for instance being not counted as effective FADs for fishing.
+For large scale deployments of FADs it would be desirable finding a solution for the experimental FADs to be deployed following a specific protocol.

 By the end of August 2017, the maximum time for a biodegradable FAD at sea was 6 months.
 Taking into account this information we could expect having other "re-used" biodegradable FADs still alive at sea but being monitored by other vessels that do not participate in this project.
 This preliminary result on the maximum life-time of a biodegradable FAD at sea, provides an estimate of at least the maximum time that a biodegradable FAD could be efficient for fishing.
 Fishers participating in the project stated that in Western Indian Ocean a FAD with 6 months at sea was considered old, which could provide an idea of the appropriate life-time of a FAD.
 However, it is known that fishers maintain FADs and make them last longer by replacing the components that are not efficient after a given time.
 It could also be the case when working with biodegradable FADs, fishers could replace the biodegradable components that are not working properly anymore.
-Thus, it may be that the life-time of the original structure does not serve for 1 year but the replacements make the biodegradable FADs last longer than a year.
-A survey aimed at understanding the degree of replacement regularly done by fishers will be useful to understand the required life time of biodegradable materials and biodegradable FADs.
+Thus, it may be that the life-time of the original structure does not serve for 1 year but the replacement regularly done by fishers will be useful to understand the required life time of biodegradable materials and biodegradable FADs.

-It is also important to note that the rafts used in this experiment were the same as those used in nonbiodegradable FADs, allowing the use of plastic floats in order to assure data collection.
+It is also important to note that the rafts used in this experiment were the same as those used in non-biodegradable FADs, allowing the use of plastic floats in order to prevent experimental FADs from sinking and assure data collection.
 Once the efficiency of the biodegradable ropes, as submerged structure of FADs is validated, next step would be testing a biodegradable raft.
 Finding biodegradable materials for the raft does not seem complex as bamboo and other woods have already been used with success at FADs, however, replacing plastic buoys has been proven to be difficult as the buoyancy needed for a FAD to remain afloat is one of the key issues regarding life time of FADs.
-In any case, replacing in the near future conventional FADs by 100% biodegradable materials in the submerged structure as well as in the raft while leaving the plastic buoys as floats would already be a big step towards the use of biodegradable FADs and the reduction of the impacts caused by lost FADs, until a solution is found to achieve the buoyancy needed using biodegradable materials.
+In any case, replacing in the near future conventional FADs by 100% biodegradable materials in the submerged structure as well as in the raft, would already be a big step towards the use of biodegradable FADs and the reduction of the impacts caused by FAD beaching events, until a solution is found to achieve the buoyancy needed using biodegradable materials.